farlee2121/DevEssentialsBlog/content/posts/2022/2022-05-16-TestApi-and-Test-reuse-in-CSharp.md

 ## Conclusion

 C# users of TestApi can still benefit from test reuse.
 The use of inheritance makes the reuse less straightforward compared to F#, but the overhead is still fairly low and the pattern is fairly easy to trace.
-I've certainly found it worth the reduction in duplicated tests.
+I've certainly found it worth the flexibility to test different configurations or implementations without duplicating tests.